LTUC/amman-dotnet-401d2/Curriculum/Class13/facilitator/README.md

 Post the solution to the previous day's lab right away.
 Spend the first 20 minutes or so reviewing the solution and explanation behind the ERD.

-Add the solution of Async Inn ERD to a resources folder in the class GH repo
+Add the solution of Async Inn ERD to a resources folder in the class GH repository.

+Code Review
-Code Review: Build out an MVC app again.
+  - Build out an MVC app again.
 This MVC that your building out will carry over into lecture, so use this MVC app during lecture to build off of.

-Resources:
+Resources
 1. [Async Inn ERD Solution](./Resources/AsyncInn2.png)
    - This is not the *only* solution, just one possible.
 If a student has a different solution that also looks correct talk about the differences and why.
 The wonderful thing about architecture is that it can be different from each other and still be correct.